Article Revised July 31st, 2022

-At EVS, we have found our ERP to be an invaluable tool in streamlining processes and improving information flow throughout the company.
-The ability to share data from all different areas of our company in real time has given us the opportunity to optimize productivity and create efficiencies across the board, in all four of our U.S. locations, from shop floors to our warehouses and on to our corporate office in New Jersey.
+At EVS, we have found our ERP, MIE Trak Pro, to be an invaluable tool in streamlining processes and improving information flow throughout the company.
+The ability to share data from all different areas of our company in real-time has given us the opportunity to optimize productivity and create efficiencies across the board, in all four of our U.S. locations, from our shop floors to our warehouses to our corporate office in New Jersey.
 Using data-driven intelligence to drive business insights and translate them into actionable items via an ERP is just one way in which EVS stays ahead in a constantly-changing industry.

 Interested in learning more about how EVS’s precision sheet metal fabrication capabilities can help with your next project?
 Get a quote online, or give us a call at 1-888-9EVSMET.